BoisonChang/blog/content/posts/2023-04-02-chatgpt-的-prompt-用法優化.md

     1. Please suggest me some essential words for IELTS

-    2. Please suggest me 10 essential words for IELTS
+    2. Please recommend me some places to visit in Hong Kong.
+Do not recommend museums.

   * 正向